Denis-Source/file_backup/README.md

 14037
 ```

->Note: if `-i` key is not specified, it will copy the current folder.
+>If `-i` key is not specified, it will copy the current folder.

 We can filter out unnecessary files (`.pyc` binaries, `.env` files, etc) by setting file\folder filtering using `config.py` fle using regular expressions: